When to visit the vet?

 The treatment of KCS aims to increase tear production, relieve symptoms, and prevent complications.
 One of the main treatments is the application of eye drops or ointments that either contain artificial tears or promote the production of natural tears.

-Cyclosporine eye ointments are often prescribed because they can suppress the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+Cyclosporine eye ointments are frequently prescribed as they can suppress the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. and improve tear gland function.
 Another option is medications that directly stimulate tear production, such as pilocarpine.

-Artificial tear substitutes are often used to relieve symptoms and protect the cornea.
-These often need to be used several times a day, especially in dry climates or in more severe cases of KCS.
+Artificial tear substitutes are frequently used to relieve symptoms and protect the cornea.
+These often need to be applied several times daily, especially in dry climates or in more severe cases of KCS.

-In severe cases where medical treatments are insufficient, a surgical procedure, such as parotid duct transposition, may be considered.
-This involves redirecting the salivary gland duct so that it releases tears onto the eye surface.
+In severe cases where medication is insufficient, surgical intervention such as parotid duct transposition may be considered.
+This involves redirecting the salivary duct so that it delivers tears to the eye surface.

-Antibiotic eye drops or ointments may be necessary to treat secondary bacterial infections that may occur due to reduced tear production.
+Antibiotic eye drops or ointments may be necessary to treat secondary bacterial infections that can occur due to reduced tear production.

 Prognosis and follow-up care

-The prognosis for dogs with KCS depends on the severity of the disease and the response to treatment.
-In many cases, the condition can be well controlled with consistent treatment, and the dog can live a relatively normal life.
+The prognosis for dogs with KCS depends on the severity of the condition and the response to treatment.
+In many cases, the condition can be well controlled with consistent treatment, and the dog can lead a relatively normal life.

-However, in severe or chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. cases, the disease may progress, and the dog may suffer permanent visual impairment.
-Regular veterinary check-ups are important to monitor the condition and adjust treatment plans as needed.
+In severe or chronicChronic refers to a condition or disease that is long-lasting or permanent.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. cases, however, the condition may progress, and the dog may suffer permanent vision impairment.
+Regular veterinary checkups are important to monitor the condition and adjust treatment plans as needed.

 The quality of life of dogs with KCS can be significantly improved through regular care and adherence to treatment plans.